 Your inspector may find issues that you would like to have inspected by a specialist, such as a structural engineer, electrician or plumber.
 Once again, your real estate professional can help facilitate further inspections through the seller’s agent.
 This may involve an extension of the contract option period, which must be agreed to by all parties.

 For example, the inspector may report that the water meter still runs even though there is nothing in the house using water, which indicates a leak.
 However, you need to hire a plumber to investigate the problem.

 Meanwhile, it’s not just home buyers who can order inspections.
 Sellers can order them, too.

 One tactic is for a home seller to have the home inspected prior to listing for sale.
 This will give the seller a better understanding of the condition of the property and may help your home sell faster and at a higher price.
 They can make repairs in advance of showing the home and include the inspection report and repair receipts along with their Seller’s Disclosure.
 This in no way replaces the buyers’ due diligence to have the property inspected.

-Home inspectors are licensed by the Texas Real Estate Commission and are required to use a common form and follow certain standards of practice.
+Home inspectors are licensed by the Texas Real Estate Commission and are required to use a common form and follow certain standards of practice for all inspections.